ben-riggles/adventofcode/2022/README.md

 ### Part One

-Today's issue has dealing with moving crates between a series of stacks.
+Today's issue has us dealing with moving crates between a series of stacks.
 The first question we have to ask is "how do we want to represent the data?".
 Each movement will involve moving `n` crates from some stack `a` to some stack `b`.
 While my gut instinct was to use a series of `deque` objects, since this is just a series of LIFO stacks, the fact that we have to move multiple crates at once actually makes me rather use a series of lists.
 This is because there's no way to pop multiple values from a `deque` at the same time, whereas with lists, I can slice multiple values off at once.
 So we can represent our stacks of crates using this structure.

     Stacks = dict[int, list[str]]